rnietoe/Training/docs/AWS/03-Network.md

 enable **api gateway caching** to cache API gateway endpoint's responses for a TTL period in seconds.
 If a cache is configured, then Amazon API Gateway will return a cached response for duplicate requests for a customizable time, but only if under configured throttling limits.

 same origin policy to prevent cross site scripting (XSS) attacks. **CORS** (Cross Origin Resource Sharing) allow restricted resources in a web page to be requested from a different domain.
 Enable CORS in Apigateway when the error message is *"Origin policy cannot be read at the remote resource"*.

+Amazon API Gateway **decouples** the client application from the back-end application-layer services by providing a single endpoint for API requests.